schnell18/vmbot/README.md

     ./build.sh

+Before you build centos-6.9-java8-x86\_64.json, you need download a recent JDK rpm from Oracle and place it under the centos/.rpms directory.

 # Virtual Machine catalog
 | Type          | OS            | Pkgs      | root pass | comment   |
 | ------------- | ------------- | --------- | --------- | --------- |